-The directors of the Company declare that:
+The directors of the Group declare that:

-- The financial statements and notes, as set out on pages 5-25, are in accordance with the Australian Charities and Not for Profit Commission Act 2012 and: - a. comply with Australian Accounting Standards Reduced Disclosure Requirements (including the Australian Accounting Interpretations) and the Australian Charities and Not for Profit Commission Act 2012; and - b. give a true and fair view of the financial position as at 30 June 2018 and of the performance for the year ended on that date of the Company. - 2.
-In the directors' opinion, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.
+- 1. The consolidated financial statements and notes, as set out on pages 5-29, are in accordance with the Australian Charities and Not for Profit Commission Act 2012 and: - a. comply with Australian Accounting Standards Reduced Disclosure Requirements (including the Australian Accounting Interpretations) and the Australian Charities and Not for Profit Commission Act 2012; and - b. give a true and fair view of the financial position of the Group as at 30 June 2019 and of the performance for the year ended on that date. - 2.
+In the directors' opinion, there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable.